axsuul/dotfiles-archived/README.md

 - [vundle](https://github.com/gmarik/vundle) for `vim` to install the plugins

 # Installation
-I recommend [homesick](https://github.com/technicalpickles/homesick) to install these dotfiles.
+Use [homesick](https://github.com/technicalpickles/homesick) to install these dotfiles.
 Unfortunately, it introduces a ruby dependency but honestly how can you live without it?
 Thankfully it works on `1.8.7` so you can still be an old tard.

     $ gem install homesick
     $ homesick clone axsuul/dotfiles